mrstone14/TC4-shield/applications/Artisan/aArtisanESP/ModBus TCP setup.md

 Fill all highlighted areas with the values as in image.
 The meaning of various settings will be described below:
 - Slave 1 - is the ModBus Slave device id of TC4ESP
-- Input 1 and 2 are for the two main temperatures, ET (register 0) and BT(register 1)
+- Input 1 and 2 are for the two main temperatures, ET (register 0) and BT(register 1) Input 3 and 4 and associated registers 2/3 are reserved for the other two temperatures, if all 4 channels are in use.
 - function 3 - read holding register
 - divide by 1/10 is required because ModBus send values as integers, 123.4 degrees are sent as 1234, and a division by 10 is required to scale the value correctly\
 same for SV of PID